exonum/exonum-doc/src/glossary.md

 persisted using [RocksDB][rocksdb].
 The parts of the storage correspond to [tables](#table) used by [the core](#core) and [services](#service).

+## Built-in Service

+[Service](#service) that is active at the blockchain initialization (that is, when the [genesis block](#genesis-block) is created).

+One example of built-in services is the [supervisor](#supervisor).
+Indeed, if a supervisor service is not instantiated on the genesis block, service lifecycle cannot be controlled in the future.

 ## Byzantine Node